 All the ships in the Action carried torpedo tubes.

-Admirals: Vice Admiral Sir David Beatty and Rear Admiral Sir Archibald Moore commanded the British Squadron against Rear Admiral Hipper and Rear Admiral Funke who commanded the German Squadron.
+Admirals at the Battle of the Dogger Bank: Vice Admiral Sir David Beatty and Rear Admiral Sir Archibald Moore commanded the British Squadron against Rear Admiral Hipper and Rear Admiral Funke who commanded the German Squadron.

-Winner: The German Squadron left the area of the action at speed heading for its home ports leaving the SMS Blucher sinking.
+Winner of the Battle of the Dogger Bank: The German Squadron left the area of the action at speed heading for its home ports leaving the SMS Blucher sinking.
 Following the action the Kaiser issued strict instructions that major surface warships were not again to be risked and sacked the commander-in-chief of the German High Seas Fleet.
 The Germans lost the action.

 The strategic position of the British and German navies in Europe remained the same throughout the First World War.
 Other than occasional forays to test the mettle of the Royal Navy the powerful German High Seas Fleet stayed in its cluster of bases on Germany’s short strip of north facing North Sea coast, while Germany’s submarines and surface raiders attempted to disrupt Britain’s trade across the world.
 The Action north of the Dogger Bank on 24th January 1915 was one such foray and followed the series of raids on English northern coastal towns.

-The Nature of the Dogger Bank Action:
+The Nature of the the Battle of the Dogger Bank:

 Dramatic improvements in their design and manufacture at the end of the 19th and beginning of the 20th Centuries enabled naval guns to deliver an immense explosive shell more frequently, accurately and over a greater distance than before.